danielhones/context/README.md

 positional arguments:
   look_for            Object to look for in the file.
 For certain searchtypes
-                      this can be a comma-separated list or a Pythonlist such as [6,8,10] paths               Files (or directories if -r option) to look in.
+                      this can be a comma-separated list such as "6,8,10" paths               Files to look in.
 If there is no argument passed here, read from STDIN

 optional arguments:
   -h, --help          show this help message and exit